Hai Rui Dismissed from Office: Party Meetings and the Circular of May 16

 A series of top-level party meetings from mid-March to mid-May 1966 addressed the controversy following the February Outline and Mao Zedong's response to it.
 Peng Zhen argued that the February Outline was intended to encourage an open forum and that any arguable shortcomings in it could be corrected.
 Mao allies Kang Sheng (who like Peng Zhen, was a member of the Group of Five) and Chen Boda criticized Peng Zhen, including political positions he had taken in his role as Beijing's mayor prior to the Hai Rui Dismissed from Office controversy.

 Once it became clear from the meetings that Peng Zhen did not have sufficient political support for his position, he announced that the February Outline would be suspended.
 Simultaneously, Peng Zhen tasked his office with preparing dossiers critical of his leftwing opponents.
 In late April, the Central Committee decided to revoke the February Outline, disband the Group of Five, disband the Beijing Party Committee which Peng Zhen led, and disavow his handling of the Hai Rui Dismissed from Office controversy.

-"The Circular of May 16" (also translated as the "May 16 Notification") formalized those decisions.
+The May 16 Notification formalized those decisions.
 The Circular of May 16 was the first major political declaration of the Cultural Revolution.
 Initially drafted by Chen Boda, Mao Zedong made major revisions.
 In voiding the February Outline and dissolving the Group of Five, The Circular of May 16 removed the highest level of the party's cultural apparatus.
 It discussed Peng Zhen's political errors in detail, stating that he had defended Wu Han and prevented political criticism of the play and therefore obscured the class struggle.
 The Circular of May 16 also ambiguously criticized unspecified rightists in the party who "sleep by our side," comparing such people to Nikita Khruschev.